Duplicate Check Filter

 Creating A Selection - Duplicate Record Check

-You can also take an entirely different approach if you like -- checking all digits of the main telephone number or all characters of the primary email address for example.
+You can also take an entirely different approach if you like -- checking all digits of the main telephone number, mobile number, or all characters of the primary email address for example instead of using names and address info.
 This is where you have to take into consideration what information you are typically able to capture for your donors.
 For example, if you have the main phone number for almost all of your donors, but not the email address, then using the phone number is a better way to go.
 Feel free to experiment here to see what works best with your data.

 Once you get a duplicate record check selection result, you will typically do two things.
 First you may choose to simply view the result, ordering it by various fields such as Last Name or Address to see how well your particular mix of fields and character widths worked.
 If it looks like you got a pretty accurate result with mostly true duplicates, then you might print the selection using the, "Header - Donor Name And Street Address For Duplicate Record Check" report layout which is specifically designed to show duplicate records together by address.
 You could then review the report with other people in your organization to make a decision about clean-up, possible highlighting the names which you all agree are true duplicates.
 Finally, you can return to viewing the selection in DonorQuest, and physically consolidate the true duplicates using the DonorQuest Consolidation feature.